mthodi/TopoScope/OLDREADME.md

 You can download AS relationship inference result form 2017 to 2019 in /asrel/.

 ## Contact

-You can contact me at thdmar002[at]myuct.ac.za if you have any questions.
+You can contact us at <jinzt19@mails.tsinghua.edu.cn>.

+## Monthly inferred results

+We will update them later.